 Our Story

-Despite doing the work that allows older Americans and people with disabilities to live with dignity in their own homes, care workers are paid so little they can’t afford to take care of their own families.
-Colorado Care Workers Unite is creating an opportunity for workers to stand together for better pay, rights on the job and to provide a well-trained workforce that meets the needs of our growing aging population.
+Despite doing the work that allows people to age safely and independently, care workers are often paid so little that they struggle to meet their own basic needs.
+Colorado Care Workers Unite exists so care workers across the state can stand together, organize with SEIU Local 105, and fight for better pay, stronger protections, and a stable, well-trained care workforce that meets the needs of Colorado’s growing aging and disability communities.

 Fair Wages